Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 # Cache Simulation Project

 ## Overview
-This project aims to investigate the impact of multi-level caches on runtime and latency.
-It involves researching cache sizes, architectures, and latencies in modern processors, and implementing a cache simulation in SystemC with C++ and a framework program in C.
+This project aims to investigate the impact of multi-level caches on runtime and latency of an algorithm.
+It's build by simulating caches (its' size, architectures, and latencies) in modern processors.
+The implementation of the cache simulation used SystemC and C++, the framework program is in C.

 ## Requirements